benjamin21st/backbonecrm/README.md

  1. node and npm
  2. bower

     # Issues
- It still requires Bower components to be able to show styles and stuff.
-Make it more self-containing by using CDN or minified scripts.
+    I manually made it self-containing by copying over minified third party stylesheets, for future reference we need a more sustainable solution.